eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 > If Visual Studio Code fails to directly clone your repository you can also use a workaround:
 >
-> 1. clone the repo locally using your favorite Git tooling
+> 1. Clone the repo locally using your favorite Git tooling
 > 1. Start Visual Studio Code
-> 1. select `Open Folder` from the `File` menu
+> 1. Select `Open Folder` from the `File` menu
-> 1. open the root of the cloned repo
+> 1. Open the root of the cloned repo
-> 1. a popup appears on the lower left side of Visual Studio Code
+> 1. A popup appears on the lower left side of Visual Studio Code
-> 1. click on `Reopen in Container`
+> 1. Click on `Reopen in Container`
-> 1. wait for the container to be set up
+> 1. Wait for the container to be set up
 >
 > If the popup does not appear, you can also hit <kbd>F1</kbd> and run the command `Remote-Containers: Open Folder in Container`